You may notice that some cartoon characters don't have to have whites to their eyes. Well, they're certainly not white.

 - Krillin and Yajirobe of Dragon Ball (them having this is, along with their Japanese voice actors, in common leads to Goku comparing them when he meets Yajirobe), as well as many of the Funny Animals like Puar.
 Averted in the video games.

 - Cilan in Pokémon.
 Made even weirder by Cilan being the only main character afflicted with the condition.
+Even weirder still, his two brothers have regular eye-whites.

 - Lenora's husband, Stephan, and a few other background characters in the Black and White season also have this.